Asteria: Zeus and Delos

+Other myths

-A different version was added by the poet Nonnus who recounted that, after Asteria was pursued by Zeus but turned herself into a quail and leapt into the sea, Poseidon instead took up the chase.
+A different version was added by the fifth-century poet Nonnus who recounted that, after Asteria was pursued by Zeus but turned herself into a quail and leapt into the sea, Poseidon instead took up the chase.
 In the madness of his passion, he hunted the chaste goddess to and fro in the sea, riding restless before the changing wind and thus she transformed herself into the desert island of Delos with the help of her nephew Apollo who rooted her in the waves immovable.

-The element of Asteria fleeing from Zeus as the origin of Delos was probably introduced by Callimachus, as in the Homeric Hymn to Apollo, nothing in the conversation between Leto and Delos indicates of such a past for Delos, let alone that they are sisters.
-Like the Hymn, however, Callimachus does not allude to the kinship between Leto and Asteria either, in contrast to Hesiod, who recorded that they are sisters but did not make Asteria the origin of Delos.
-Asteria as Delos is already known since Pindar, but whether he would have known of the story of her trying to avoid Zeus is not clear.
+The narrative with Poseidon only appears in Nonnus's work, and was likely invented by him.

+Asteria evidently joined the other gods during the Gigantomachy, as evidenced in the Gigantomachy frieze on the Pergamon Altar, where Asteria is seen fighting against the Giants next to her mother Phoebe.

-In the rare account where Asteria was the mother of Heracles by Zeus, the Phoenicians sacrifice quails to the hero because when he went into Libya and was killed by Typhon, Iolaus brought a quail to him, and having put it close to him, he smelt it and came to life again.
+In a rare and non-standard account, Asteria was made the mother of Heracles by Zeus, to whom the Phoenicians sacrificed quails because when he went into Libya and was killed by Typhon, Iolaus brought a quail to him, and having put it close to him, he smelt it and came to life again.